inventables/x-carve-instructions/upgrade/step5/index.md

 <h3>Easel Setup</h3>

-If you'll be using Easel for carving, you'll want to take your machine through the setup process again to add the dust collection system to the carve dialog.
+If you'll be using Easel for carving, you'll want to take your machine through the <a href="http://easel.inventables.com/setup">setup</a> process again to add the dust collection system to the carve dialog.
 First, connect your machine and open up Easel.
 Go to 'Machine->Set up your machine'

 <img src="machine_setup.png">